-If at the start of a turn you have no cards in your hand, you may draw one card.

-A Friendly Character who successfully performs a PLAN order [see Rule 7.12] will add cards equal to the Character's LDR.
+- i) If at the start of a turn you have no cards in your hand, you may draw one card. - ii) A Friendly Character who successfully performs a PLAN order [see Rule 7.12] will add cards equal to the Character's LDR.

-Cards generated by PLAN orders are kept to one side and only added to your hand after Step 1 a) is resolved at the start of the following turn.
+Cards generated by PLAN orders are kept to one side and only added to your hand after method i) is resolved at the start of the following turn.